Health and Wellness Task Force

 Student surveys and other data reveal that Texas State students are experiencing higher levels of stress, anxiety, depression, and suicidal ideation than their peers nationally.
 They are also struggling with other health issues such as inadequate sleep, poor nutrition, and lack of exercise.
 Financial, academic, and family concerns can also impact their ability to successfully pursue their academic goals.
 A university-wide approach to improving the health and well-being of students is necessary to more effectively address their needs and support their success.

-Former President, Denise M. Trauth, established the Texas State Student Health & Well-being Task Force in April 2022.
-The Task Force has faculty, staff, and student representatives from across the campus.
-The Task Force began its work in June 2022.
+Former President, Denise M. Trauth, established the Texas State Student Health & Well-being Task Force in February 2020.
+The Task Force included faculty, staff, and student representatives from across the campus.
+Because of the COVID-19 Pandemic, the Task Force could not begin its work until June 2022.
+The Task Force completed its report in May 2023.

 Task Force Charge